Mahar: Demographics

 In 1969, the Mahars constituted about 70% of the total Scheduled Caste population and also represented about 9% of population of the state of Maharashtra.

 Mahar is numerically the largest Scheduled Caste in Maharashtra, according to the 2001 Census of India.

 As of 2017, the Mahar community was designated as a Scheduled Caste (SC) in 16 Indian states, being: Andhra Pradesh, Arunachal Pradesh Assam, Chhattisgarh, Dadra and Nagar Haveli, Daman and Diu, Goa, Gujarat, Karnataka, Madhya Pradesh, Maharashtra, Rajasthan, Telangana, West Bengal and Haryana.

-Culture and Social stratification
+According to the 2011 census, the Mahar population in Maharashtra is 80,06,060, which is 60.31% among Scheduled Castes, and 7.12% in the state.

-Historically Mahar had "12 and half" endogamous subcastes, major subcastes include Somavanshi, Ladvanshi (derived from "Lata Pradesh" current Gujarat), Andhavanshi, Tilvanshi, Bawane (Bhavani Mahar),Gondvanshi, Suryavanshi, Kadvanshi and Kosare etc. These subcaste names are not totemistic.
+Culture and social stratification

-Some of the subcaste names represent the territory they controlled or occupied and other subcaste names represent the acts their founders did.
-The Somavanshi Mahar trace their descent (bloodline) from Mahabharata's Pandava.
-The Somavanshi Mahar claim to have taken part in Mahabharata war and subsequently settled in Maharashtra.
+Historically Mahar had "12 and half" endogamous subcastes.
+The major subcastes include Ladvanshi (derived from "Lata Pradesh" current Gujarat), Somvanshi, Andhavanshi, Tilvanshi, Bawane (Bhavani Mahar), Gondvanshi, Kadvanshi and Kosare.
+These subcaste names are not totemistic.
+Some of the subcaste names represent the territory they controlled or occupied, while other subcaste names represent the acts their founders did.
+The Somavanshi Mahar trace their descent (bloodline) from the Mahabharata's Pandava.
+The Somavanshi Mahar claim to have taken part in the Mahabharata war and subsequently settled in Maharashtra.
 Before converting to Buddhism these subcastes would not marry and eat with one another.

 The Mahars of the Deccan speak a non-standard version of Marathi.
-When a Mahar meets a man of his own caste a he says Namastu, and when he meets anyone other than a Mahar he says Johar, said to be from the Sanskrit Yoddhar (Warrior).
-The Mahars belonging to different regions can't intermarry unless there is some family connection can be traced between them.
+When a Mahar meets a man of his own caste he says Namastu, and when he meets anyone other than a Mahar he says Johar (possibly from the Sanskrit Yoddhar (Warrior).
+Mahars belonging to different regions are not permitted to intermarry unless some family connection can be traced between them.
 The Mahars are divided into number of exogamous groups or clans or kuls.
-There are enough evidences found to conclude that each of the exogamous group historically owned and worshipped Devak or Totem and it is brought into prominence at the time of marriage ceremony.
+There is evidence that each of the exogamous group historically owned and worshipped Devak or Totem, which is important at the time of a marriage ceremony.
 Members of families with a common Devak cannot intermarry.

-In most of the cases Devak became obsolete and it is replaced with composite Devak called Panchpalvi composed of the leaves, of five trees.
+In most of cases Devak has become became obsolete and has been replaced by a composite Devak called Panchpalvi composed of the leaves of five trees.